 Joe holds patents for detector and image processing, spectroscopy, and a patent for medical system imaging architecture that is licensed to a major medical equipment manufacturer.
 He received a BS in Physics from the Massachusetts Institute of Technology and earned his Ph.D. in Electrical Engineering and Computer Science from the University of California at Berkeley.
 Joe was a postdoctoral researcher at Xerox PARC, and he has completed the Stanford University Executive Program for Growing Companies.

 Ed Solomon has over 25 years of experience in advanced engineering, senior management,

-developed a large intellectual property portfolio of U.S. and international patents.
+and financing of small companies.
+From 1993 to 2004, he was Vice President, Advanced Technology for NexRay, where he defined the system architecture for the company's innovative fluoroscopy imaging system and developed a large intellectual property portfolio of U.S. and international patents.
 Ed promoted the company's technology at numerous scientific meetings and corporate partnering discussions, and played a central role in raising the company's $80 million of venture funding.
 He recruited the company's scientific advisory board of luminary interventional cardiologists and imaging physicists and developed a core group of enthusiastic early adopters for the company's products.

 Prior to NexRay, Ed was Vice President of Engineering at Resumix, a developer and distributor of sophisticated resume processing systems to Fortune 500 companies.
 From 1986 to 1992, he was a General Partner at Dillon Read Venture Capital, specializing in technology investments in medical devices, information systems, and semiconductors.
 Previously, he was a Senior Engineer and Project Manager at Oximetrix, a manufacturer of patient-monitoring equipment and drug-delivery systems.